jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    the usual defined constants, whose actual values are of course relevant in general.

-   .. exn:: The reference @smart_qualid was not found in the current environment.
+   .. exn:: The reference @qualid was not found in the current environment.

       There is no constant named :n:`@qualid` in the environment.